-Also, it is said that the culture derived from the pronunciation of "bean" (mame) is also same with "kill the demon" (mame).
+Also, it is said that the culture derived from the pronunciation of "bean" (mame) is also the same as "kill the demon" (mame).

 Why do Japanese do it on 3rd February?

-By the way, the beans which were scattered will be eaten and the eaten quantity is depending on the age of the person plus one (counted age), so that a bad thing is not going to happen for this whole year.
+By the way, the beans which were scattered will be eaten and the quantity depends on the age of the person plus one (counted age), so that a bad thing is not going to happen for this whole year.
 There are still many contemporary Japanese people who follow this custom.